Juminstock/astar-speedrun/astar/mortal-0/lesson-3/README.md

 ## 5. Deploy smart contracts on Astar Network

-5.1 We´re ready to deploy our smart contract on Astar zkEVM or Astar EVM!
-We will have to add some more, but we´re almost ready.
+5.1 We're ready to deploy our smart contract on Astar zkEVM or Astar EVM!
+We will have to add some more, but we're almost ready.
 First, we need to add ```hardhat-ignition``` plugin with this command:

 ```bash
 npm install --save-dev @nomicfoundation/hardhat-ignition-ethers